Internships: Information for Students

 3. Evaluate Your Internship Options

 - There is the “visible market” and the “hidden market.”
 The visible market includes employers actively recruiting employees.
-View several websites dedicated to internship searches.
+View websites dedicated to internship searches.
 The hidden market includes employers who may not currently have advertised positions but have the potential to hire if you personally contact them.
 View on-campus and local companies who may offer internship positions.

 - Utilize the professional organizations you belong to in order to find other internship possibilities.